madebylydia/Vindex/README.md

 In case you'd like to edit a value, use `vindex edit`.

 Starting your instance is as simple as running `vindex start`.

+## Technologies

+Vindex is proud of the technologies it uses.

+- discord.py
+- PostgreSQL
+- Prisma
+- Click/Rich
+- gettext/Babel